dhrubo55/personal-blog/content/posts/day97-part3.md

 | **ReentrantLock** | Explicit locking with timeouts, interruptibility, fair mode.
 More power than `synchronized`. | Must unlock in `finally` - no automatic unlock on exception |
 | **Phaser** | Most advanced - dynamic party registration/deregistration, multiple phases. | Most complex synchronizer.
 Use only when CountDownLatch/CyclicBarrier won't work |

-### Why Part 3 is Different

-Parts 1 and 2 covered tools you'll use frequently.
-Part 3 covers **advanced patterns** you'll use occasionally, plus **critical operational skills** (debugging, monitoring) you'll use daily in production.

----

 ## 1. DelayQueue: Exponential Backoff Retry

 **The Problem:** HTTP requests fail intermittently.
 Retry immediately and you overwhelm the failing service.
 Wait too long and users timeout.